Paolo-ittapuppy/121_Project3-Paolo-Andrew-Vince/README.txt

-how to run the code that creates the index run createReverseIndex.py file you will have a folder named alpha and a documents named docMappingTest.json. move docMappingtest.Json into the Alpha folder, and then you are done with creating the database
+how to run the code that creates the index run createReverseIndex.py file you will have a folder named alpha and a documents named docMappingTest.json. move docMappingtest.Json into the AlphaAlpha folder, and then you are done with creating the database AlphaAlpha is the database folder

 How to Start the Search Interface:
 ** IMPORTANT **